 However, that didn’t work well for me in photoshoots.
 It’s not a good strategy, especially when you’re providing a service to people and they’re paying you.
 You owe it to them to be at the top of your game.
 So in order to do that, I had to plan ahead to combat my nerves.

 So planning out your shoots is the BEST way to combat nerves.

-You can visit it beforehand, or at the very least, arrive on location half an hour before hand to scout it out.
+If you can’t visit it on another day, at the very least arrive on location half an hour before hand to scout it out.

-When you’re creating a gallery of images it’s more than getting 1-2 great shots, you want to be able to create a consistent gallery of varied shots… and getting familiar with these BEFORE your shoot will save you a whole lot of stress and time on the day of the shoot.
+When you’re creating a gallery of images you need to get more than just 1 or 2 great shots, or a bunch of great shots of the same set up.
+You want to create a consistent gallery of varied images, and by getting familiar with the location so your know your options BEFORE your shoot will save you a whole lot of stress and time on the day of the shoot.

-You don’t want to be standing around scratching your head, or trying out too may unknown things with paying clients.
+You don’t want to be standing around scratching your head, or trying out too many unknowns with paying clients.